concord-consortium/teaching-teamwork/json-file-formats.md

       "level": 2
     }
   },
-  "nextActivity": "Ok",                                       # if present sets the button text when moving to a new activity "initialChatMessage": "You can find your goal at the top of the screen.
+  "nextActivity": "OK",                                       # if present sets the button text when moving to a new activity "initialChatMessage": "You can find your goal at the top of the screen.
 Use this area to chat with your teammates.", "goals": [                                                  # used by the submit button to determine if the players have met the activity goals
     {